I am about to share with you what is literally the best sauce to pour over cream cheese.

 Is There a Less Messy Way of Serving Red Sauce?

-If you’re leery of serving a “communal appetizer” in the times of Covid, do what reader John did:
+If you’re leery of serving a “communal appetizer” in the times of Covid, or just in general, do what reader John did:

 This is such a great idea that I had to share it with y’all.